shwaybotx/penguinofliberty/README.md

 This command will extract the contents of the zip file into the current directory.
 If you want to extract the files into a specific directory, you can specify the directory with the -d option, like this:

-Extract this to any temporary location.
+    unzip penguinofliberty-master.zip -d /path/to/destination

+Replace /path/to/destination with the path where you want the files to be extracted.
+If the directory does not exist, unzip will create it for you.

+Change into the directory where the extracted file exists.
 Then change permissions with this:

     chmod -R 775 penguinofliberty-master